livewire/livewire/docs/nesting.md

 </div>
 ```

-When the "Remove" button is clicked inside a `TodoItem`, the parent `TodoList` component will pick it up and perform the todo removal.
+Now when the "Remove" button is clicked inside a `TodoItem`, the parent `TodoList` component will intercept the dispatched event and perform the todo removal.

-After the todo is removed in the parent, the list of todos will change, the list will be re-rendered, and the child that dispatched the "remove-todo" event will be removed from the page.
+After the todo is removed in the parent, the list will be re-rendered and the child that dispatched the `remove-todo` event will be removed from the page.

 ### Improving performance by dispatching client-side

 Though the above example works, it takes two network requests to perform a single action:

-1. The first is a network request from the `TodoItem` component to trigger the `remove` action, dispatching the "remove-todo" event.
+1. The first network request from the `TodoItem` component triggers the `remove` action, dispatching the `remove-todo` event.
-2. The second is after the actual "remove-todo" event dispatches client-side and is picked up by `TodoList` to call its `remove` action.
+2. The second network request is after the `remove-todo` event is dispatched client-side and is intercepted by `TodoList` to call its `remove` action.

-You can avoid the first request entirely by dispatching the "remove-todo" event directly client-side.

-Here's the updated `TodoItem` component without the server-side dispatch:
+You can avoid the first request entirely by dispatching the `remove-todo` event directly on the client-side.
+Below is an updated `TodoItem` component that does not trigger a network request when dispatching the `remove-todo` event:

 ```php
 <?php